Home » Recipes » Sides » Macaroni and Tomatoes

 Instructions

 • Bring a large pot of salted water to a boil.
 Cook the macaroni according to package instructions until al dente.
-Drain and set aside.
+Drain and set aside.8 ounces elbow macaroni.

 • In a large skillet, heat the vegetable oil over medium heat.
-Add the chopped onion and cook until softened, about 3 minutes.
+Add the chopped onion and cook until softened, about 3 minutes.2 tablespoons vegetable oil,1/4 cup onion.

-• Add the minced garlic and cook for another 30 seconds until fragrant.
+• Add the minced garlic and cook for another 30 seconds until fragrant.1 clove garlic.

 • Pour in the undrained diced tomatoes.
 Add the oregano, basil, salt, sugar, and pepper.
-Stir to combine.
+Stir to combine.2 (14.5 ounce )cans diced tomatoes,1 teaspoon dried oregano,1 teaspoon dried basil,1 teaspoon salt,1/2 teaspoon sugar,1/4 teaspoon black pepper.

 • Bring the mixture to a simmer and cook for about 10 minutes, stirring occasionally, until the sauce has thickened slightly.